Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

 Attackers employ a range of strategies to lure unsuspecting users into their trap.
 The most basic types of attacks on the Chrome store are extensions that pose as other legitimate extensions out there such as [Snapchat for Chrome](https://chrome.google.com/webstore/detail/snapchat-for-chrome/dhcjddnandoaonmnidbdnbbkmlmmnell?hl=en-US).
 Higher level attacks include injecting advertisements into a page, redirecting users to phishing sites, tracking user browsing behavior, stealing user credentials from sites, mining Bitcoin, and more.
 Despite Chrome's more rigid [Content Security Policy](https://developers.google.com/web/fundamentals/security/csp) enforced a couple of years ago, these malicious attacks can very well still occur if a loophole is found.

 ![Fake Facetime Extension](https://raw.githubusercontent.com/Spiderpig86/blog/master/images/Extensions%20Google%20Chromes%20Soft%20Underbelly%20Part%201/facetime.PNG)
-*This extension is a grim reminder that we live in a world where people think Facetime is available on Chrome.*
+*This extension is a grim reminder that we live in a world where over 10,000 people think Facetime is available on Chrome.*

 Today, attackers have gotten more crafty with their attacks.
 Popular extensions with a large and trusting community are now sometimes sold to those who have harmful intentions.
 Attackers can modify the source to include malicious code.
 Thanks to [Chrome's Autoupdate](https://support.google.com/chrome/a/thread/3050651?hl=en) feature for extensions, the now harmful extension can reach most Chrome users in days.
 A notable example of this is [NanoAdblocker](https://github.com/NanoAdblocker/NanoCore/issues/362#issuecomment-709428210).

-Most of the articles written for regarding the latest batch of banned extensions have been quite shallow, so I hope this series of blog posts will help shed some light on what these extensions are doing with your browsing data.
+Most of the articles written regarding the latest batch of banned extensions have been quite shallow, so I hope this series of blog posts will help shed some light on what these extensions are doing with your browsing data.

 ## First Look: Vimeo Video Downloader